Akshatt/Abstract-generation-using-text-summarizer/README.md

 # Abstract-generation-using-text-summarizer
-Creating abstracts for COVID-19 articles by training the model on papers having abstracts.
+Creating abstracts for COVID-19 articles by finding the most important sentences using TextRank algorithm.

 ## Implementation